aloha-zzz/myMonitor/Readme.md

 - record time
 - record Error

-    - using requestIdleCallback
+    - using requestIdleCallback to async sendInfo
-    - using LruCache
+    - using LruCache to store user action
     - using localStorage to save Info